benbrenson/isar/doc/user_manual.md

  add support of layering those defined tasks.
  - Build images with docker.
  - Linux Firmware update with swupdate (meta-swupdate required).
+ - Support for reproducible builds (by caching all fetched debian packages).

 ---